Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ## MTK Engineer Mode

 Using the following command in the dial pad will enable some hidden features.
-Swipe left of right for other settings use at your own risk.
+Swipe left of right for other settings, use at your own risk.

 Dial:
 ```